Posted July 2025

 Payroll employment

-• Over the year, employment increased in nine industries, decreased in one, and was unchanged in three industries.
+For the 12 months ending in June 2025, employment increased in four industries, decreased in five industries, and was unchanged in four industries.

 Nonfarm employment estimates, not seasonally adjusted, Clark County